 Fit the thinner end into the forked end of the valve rod and screw the steel screw (supplied with the cylinders) through the hole to connect up.

-You now have the main links connected.
-Check that the radius rod is at the bottom of the curved slot in the expansion link.
-Rotating the wheels now should result in the valves at the top of the cylinders being moved backwards and forwards.
+You now have the main links connected and rotating the wheels with the radius rod at the bottom of the curved slot in the expansion link should result in the valve in the cylinders being moved backwards and forwards.